techmuse8/CafeLoader/README.md

-# CafeLoader
+# CafeLoader (Aroma port)
-Custom code loader for the Nintendo Wii U.
+An attempt to port Cafeloader, a custom code loader for the Nintendo Wii U to Aroma.

 ## Wii U Plugin System
 This is a plugin for the [Wii U Plugin System (WUPS)](https://github.com/Maschell/WiiUPluginSystem).
 To be able to use this plugin, you have to place the resulting `.mod` file in to the following folder: